SkillsUnion/tamkeen-software/docs/2-fullstack/reactnative/react-native-components.md

 export default App
 ```

+Remove the comments from the views to make them appear in your app.

 Try playing around with the number of views and flex values.
 Do remember to check the documentation for additional flex properties.